The way to get startup ideas is not to try to think of startup ideas. It’s to look for problems, preferably problems you have yourself.-Paul Graham

 7. How well can the founders execute?

 8. Can the founders identify what they need to do, beyond the obvious?

-9. How does the customer addresses the problem today?
+9. How does the customer address the problem today?

-10. What is the recent trends that make your solution possible?
+10. What are the recent trends that make your solution possible?

 11. what is the simplest version of this idea?